+One of our core beliefs is that everyone benefits from learning within a diverse community.
 We understand that each student has a unique constellation of strengths and challenges.
-Through push-in instruction, our goal is to create opportunities for all students to work to their full potential within the context of their classroom community.
+Through individualized instruction, our goal is to create opportunities for all students to work to their full potential within the context of their classroom community.
 Specialists collaborate with teachers and provide lessons in math, word study, linguistics, philosophy, and other areas of emerging need or interest.